Top Ten Nutritional Myths.

 Exercise burns very few calories.
 A person can run for 60 minutes and then eat a snack with the same amount of calories in only one minute.
 To make matters worse people are told they need to eat more carbohydrates for energy.
 This is another big lie.
 Carbohydrates are not needed for energy.
 The scientific minimum requirement for carbohydrates per day is ZERO.

 The obese will never become thin and healthy eating the high-carbohydrate diet recommended by the Food Guide Pyramid no matter how much they exercise.
-The myth that carbohydrates are essential in the diet is stated over and over in health and diet articles, books and web sites, yet every person who goes on the low-carbohydrate diet quickly proves the fallacy of this myth.
+The myth that carbohydrates are essential in the diet is stated over and over in health and diet articles, books, and websites, yet every person who goes on the low-carbohydrate diet quickly proves the fallacy of this myth.
 The lower the amount of carbohydrates in the diet the healthier one becomes.
 Carbohydrates cause many diseases which take years to develop and have come to be called "age related" diseases, a convenient excuse.

 Overweight people should never run or jog.
 The extra weight quickly crushes the knees and smashes the ankles.
 This is why overweight people are rarely seen running.
 They simply can't.
 It is stupid to encourage overweight people to run and then criticize them when they are forced to stop.
-Thin jocks that complain about an obese person not running should put a 50 lbs.
+Thin jocks who complain about an obese person not running should put a 50-lb.
 (23 kg) bag of wheat over each shoulder and try it.
 Thin people can run only because they are thin.
 Running did not make them thin.
 They were thin before they started running.

 Female marathon runners with an "E" cup bra size never finish the race.
 The womanly figure may be beautiful, but it certainly isn't compatible with running.